-Gmail is free mail -- Most of the features in Gmail don't cost any money to use.
+Gmail is free mail – Most of the features in Gmail don't cost any money to use.

-An extra layer of defence -- Gmail's built-in anti-virus system is very effective, so the chance that something on Gmail will sneak onto your computer and wreck it is slim to none.
+Industry leaders in safety and security – Gmail's built-in anti-virus system is very effective, so the chance that something on Gmail will sneak onto your computer and wreck it is slim to none.

-Test drive homemade add-ons -- Gmail allows some of its more tech-savvy enthusiasts to create experimental new features, which Gmail users like you get to try out for free.
+Cutting-edge features – Gmail allows some of its more tech-savvy enthusiasts to create experimental new features, which Gmail users like you get to try out for free.
 We'll be going over a few of them in our tutorials, like how to cancel a sent email or create a standardized email that you can just call up and send whenever you need it.

-It's sometimes easy to lose your focus -- The windows in which you write new emails and replies to other emails are somewhat cramped.
+Compressed space for composing emails – The windows in which you write new emails and replies to other emails are somewhat cramped.
 Gmail likely does this so that you can keep an eye on things in the background, like what the email you're replying to said, or if any new emails have come in.
 But this does sometimes make it hard to concentrate on an email that you're writing, much less tell it apart from anything else on the screen.

-Ads might make you mad -- Though use of the service is free, Gmail will clutter up the screen with advertisements.
+Advertisements – Though use of the service is free, Gmail will clutter up the screen with advertisements.
 Google has tried to make these ads as unobtrusive as possible, but they're still there, and they're still annoying.
 Also, the ads that you see are based on the content of emails that you send or receive, which is kind of unsettling in terms of privacy.

 Gmail is a great email service.
-By far its biggest advantage is the amount of computer memory space that it affords you -- for free, no less -- for both storing and creating your emails.
+By far its biggest advantage is the amount of computer memory space that it affords you — for free, no less — for both storing and creating your emails.
 Its virus and junk email filtering, connectivity with other Google services, and availability of user-made add-ons are also some of its stronger points.
 Its main drawbacks are that its interface takes some getting used to (but is pretty intuitive once you get the hang of it), as well as that the advertising Gmail uses to support its "free-to-use" model cuts into its privacy and ease of use a little bit.